davidbeesley/rust-docs-mcp-server/README.md

       "params": {
         "tool_name": "query_rust_docs",
         "arguments": {
-          "question": "How do I make a simple GET request with reqwest?"
+          "question": "How do I make a simple GET request with reqwest?", "crate_name": "reqwest"
         }
       },
       "id": 1
     }
     ```
+  - **Error Handling:** If the requested crate isn't found, the server will suggest similar crates that are available.

 - **Resource: `crate://<crate_name>`**
-  - **Description:** Provides the name of the Rust crate this server instance is
+  - **Description:** Provides the name of each Rust crate this server instance is
     configured for.
   - **URI:** `crate://<crate_name>` (e.g., `crate://serde`, `crate://reqwest`)
   - **Content:** Plain text containing the crate name.